bocharov-ivan/bocharov-hugo/content/fixed/about.md

 University of Technology.
 I am a member of [BIASlab](http:/biaslab.org) research team.

-My research focuses on variational methods for probabilistic machine learning.
+My research focuses on variational methods for probabilistic machine learning, probabilistic programming and one-shot learning.
 Aside from that I'm interested in compiler design.

-I'm an aspiring MtG player and a big Pokemon fan.
+I'm a big Legend of Zelda and Pokemon fan.